TouK/nussknacker-helm/src/README.md

   included in ```modelConfig``` section of the configuration
 - `uiConfig` - modifies the Designer configuration options.
 You can override things like environment name, metrics and so on.
 They are included on the root level of ```application.conf```
 - the Deployment Manager configuration parameters (and Helm variables) are documented fully in Nussknacker configuration [documentation](https://nussknacker.io/documentation/docs/next/installation_configuration_guide/DeploymentManagerConfiguration#lite-engine-based-on-kubernetes); below we mention just those which are most often modified:
-  - `k8sDeploymentConfig` - here you can specify your own k8s runtime deployment yaml config in `lite-k8s` mode
+  - `k8sDeploymentConfig` - here you can specify your own k8s runtime deployment yaml config. it is applicable for request-response and for streaming in `lite-k8s` deployment mode
-  - `requestResponse` - here you can specify `servicePort` and `ingress` configuration for deployed scenarios on k8s when running in `lite-k8s` mode
+  - `requestResponse` - here you can specify `servicePort` and `ingress` configuration for deployed scenarios on k8s

 Yaml keys expected by Nussknacker to be in the form of nested yaml structures in the Values file are converted to json; check the chart implementation if in doubt.